Saravanakumar2003/Saravanakumar2003/README.md

 - 🎓 A proud student of **Velammal Engineering College**, where I'm pursuing a Bachelor's degree in **Electronics and Communication Engineering** and building a solid foundation in technology.

--  💻 I'm also an **avid game developer, enthusiastic volunteer, and public speaker**, and I love exploring new opportunities and avenues.
+- 💻 I'm also an **avid developer, enthusiastic volunteer, and public speaker**, and I love exploring new opportunities and avenues.

-- 🎮 As a self-taught **game developer**, I've spent countless hours sharpening my skills and learning new techniques to bring my ideas to life.
-I founded **GameCrafters** as a passion project, and I'm proud to say that it's grown into a thriving business with a loyal following.
+- 📚 As a self-taught **developer**, I've spent countless hours sharpening my skills and learning new techniques to bring my ideas to life.

 - 💪 So if you're looking for someone **hardworking, authentic** and always up for a good challenge, look no further than yours truly!
 Let's connect and see how we can make a difference together 🤝.